Desmondotutu/Jenkins-pipeline-deploy-to-eks/README.md

 ## 1. Create a Keypair that matches your keypair

 Login to your AWS console and navigate to EC2 Dashboard and create a keypair tobe used to connect to our jenkins server.
 Make sure to rename the keypair in main.tf file under the aws_instance resource section to match the keypair you just created.
+Create an S3 buckeck and rename the s3 bucket name in "backend.tf" file found in the terraform folder in our repository.
+We used s3 to securely store our terraform state file which is crucial to the terraform stack.

 # jenkins-pipeline-deploy-to-eks